Unalo/Community-Curated-Resources/README.md

 # Community-Curated-Resources

-Community Curated Resources is a collection of list of selected learning material for development by members of Facebook Developer Circle Delhi, NCR.
+Community Curated Resources is a collection of list of selected learning material for development by members of Facebook Developer Circles made possible by [Developer Circles Delhi](https://github.com/facebook-developer-circle-delhi/Community-Curated-Resources).
 These resources are split according to technologies/languages/frameworks.
 Each topic has a MD file for it.
 The contents of a file are divided into three levels which are the level of expertise required to understand the resource mentioned (beginner, intermediate and expert).

 ## Resources